grannycart/bibliography/Long Entries.md

 % Page 404: There he’d been, just leaning on somebody’s old dream of a balcony and puffing on his favourite pipe.
 This was the one he’d whittled from the spicy, madness-seasoned spirit of an eighteenth-century French diabolist.
 He fancied that it made his best tobacco taste of Paris, sexual intercourse and murder, somewhere between meat and liquorice.
 % Page 418: pigeons can move back and forth between the regular three-dimensional world and the higher planes.
 Possible because of all the birds they are the only kind that feed their young milk.
 % Page 468: Phyllis Painter lived in a place where she could take the board off in the basement and see the spring for which Spring Street was named.
+% Page 692: Wealthy homeowners are doomed to spend eternity worrying about whether the value of the homes they used to live in was rising or falling.
+NIMBY protesters are doomed to spend eternity fretting about neighborhood change and unable to do anything about it.
+% Page 693: those who were concerned with status in their mortal lives fail to make it to the upper levels of the afterlife.
+There's no rule about who can get into the afterlife, people do it to themselves.
+People fail to move to the afterlife because they feel either like they are too good for most people, or not good enough.
+Those who can't be comfortable with the masses are those who can't bring themselves to go.

 @book{holldobler1990ants,